Computational relative entropy: Asymmetric hypothesis testing under complexity limitations: Computational relative entropy

 We base our definition on the $G$-complexity hypothesis testing relative entropy introduced in Ref.~\cite{munson2025complexity-constrained}.
 We use a slightly different computational model in our definition, but the spirit remains the same.
 Intuitively, this quantity captures the best achievable error exponent in an asymmetric hypothesis test when the test has to be implemented with $G$ many gates. \begin{definition}[$G$-complexity hypothesis testing relative entropy~\cite{munson2025complexity-constrained}] Consider two quantum states $\rho, \sigma \in \calH$.
 Their $G$-complexity hypothesis testing relative entropy is defined as

-The associated type II error is denoted as $\beta_h^{\epsilon}(\rho \fatpipe \sigma; G) \coloneqq \exp( - D_h^{\epsilon}(\rho_n \fatpipe \sigma; G))$. \end{definition} We are now ready to give the definition of the computational relative entropy by regularizing the $G$-complexity hypothesis testing relative entropy.
+The associated type II error is denoted as $\beta_h^{\epsilon}(\rho \fatpipe \sigma; G) \coloneqq \exp( - D_h^{\epsilon}(\rho_n \fatpipe \sigma; G))$. \end{definition} We note that the minimum in the above optimization always exists.
+As the set of two-local unitaries is a set of matrices, we obtain their compactness from the fact that the set is closed and bounded.
+Their combination into larger unitaries yields a compact set of unitary circuits of bounded complexity.
+The set of POVM effects is obtained by combining this with a discrete set of elementary POVM effects.
+Hence, the set of POVM effects of bounded complexity is compact.
+The mapping from this set to the objective above is continuous, hence the claim that the minimum always exists.

+We are now ready to give the definition of the computational relative entropy by regularizing the $G$-complexity hypothesis testing relative entropy.
 We again emphasize that care has to be taken that the number of copies used for the regularization is also polynomial, as a super-polynomial number of copies cannot even be touched with polynomially many gates. \begin{definition}[Computational relative entropy] Consider two states $\rho_n, \sigma_n \in \calH_n$.
 The \emph{computational relative entropy} is defined as the worst-case exponent of asymmetrically testing $\rho_n$ versus $\sigma_n$ with vanishing type I error:

 \end{definition} In the above definition, we achieve a polynomial regularization by taking $n^k$ copies and taking the exponent to infinity, with the aim of later using \cref{lemma:limit_of_inverse_polynomials_is_negligible} to regularize away correction terms as they would become negligible.
 At the same time, we are allowed $n^{k\ell} = (n^{k})^{\ell}$ many quantum gates and take the exponent $\ell$ to infinity as well, which gives us access to any polynomial in both the scaling variable and the number of copies.
-As increasing the number of gates can only increase the complexity-limited hypothesis testing relative entropy and it is bounded from above by the unbounded hypothesis testing relative entropy, the limit in $\ell$ always exists.
+As increasing the number of gates can only increase the complexity-limited hypothesis testing relative entropy, the limit in $\ell$ always exists.
+The same reasoning applies to the limit $\epsilon\to 0$, it exists because the complexity-limited hypothesis testing relative entropy is monotonically decreasing as $\epsilon$ decreases.
+For more information, the reader may consult \cref{sec:limits_of_polynomial_resources}.